-It was while in the agonies of death that Wolfe heard the cry of "they flee," "they flee," and on being told that it was the French who fled exclaimed, "now God be praised, I die happy."
+It was while in the agonies of death that Wolfe heard the cry of "they flee," and on being told that it was the French who fled, exclaimed, "now God be praised, I die happy."

-These were the last words of one concerning whom it is our boast, that "Chatham's language "was his mother tongue."
-At the early age of thirty-two Wolfe lay dead upon the battle field of the Plains of Abraham, where a Monument, containing the simple inscription:
+These were the last words of one concerning whom it is our boast, that "Chatham's language was his mother tongue."
+At the early age of thirty-two Wolfe lay dead upon the battle field of the Plains of Abraham, where a Monument, containing the simple inscription.

-WOLFE, victorious.
+WOLFE,

-A Monument twice erected-first by Lord Aylmer, when Governor in Chief, in 1835, which was carried away by visitors, piecemeal; and secondly a more imposing and very chaste, fluted column, with the same inscription, erected at the suggestion of Sir Benjamin D'Urban, Commander of the Forces in 1849, by the Officers of the Army in Canada, may now be seen, and the battle field traced out as distinctly as a hundred years ago.
+a monument twice erected-first by Lord Aylmer

+when Governor in Chief, in 1835, which was carried away by visitors, piecemeal; and secondly a more imposing and very chaste, fluted column, with the same inscription, erected at the suggestion of Sir Benjamin D'Urban, Commander of the Forces in 1849, by the Officers of the army in Canada,-may now be seen, and the battle field traced out as distinctly as a hundred years ago.

 Wolfe being dead, and Monckton wounded, the command of the English army devolved upon Townshend, brave but not sagacious, and who when De Bougainville appeared in view, declined a contest with a fresh enemy.
-Montcalm was no more to turn such an incident to account. attempting to rally a body of fugitive Canadians, in a copse near St. John's Gate, he was mortally wounded.
-Assured by his surgeon that he would survive for twelve hours, he called a Council of War, and showed that within that time, all the French troops near at hand might be concentrated, and the attack renewed before the English were intrenched; and when De Ramsay who commanded the garrison, asked his advice about defending the city, he simply replied. "to "your keeping I commend the honor of France. " As for me, I must pass the night with God, and " prepare myself for death."
-The day of battle had scarcely passed, when De Vaudreuil, who had no capacity for war, wrote to De Ramsay, at Quebec. not to wait for an assault, but, as soon as his provisions were exhausted, to hoist the white flag of surrender.
+Montcalm was no more to turn such an incident to account.
+In attempting to rally a body of fugitive Canadians, in a copse near St. John's Gate, he was mortally wounded.
+Assured by his surgeon that he would survive for twelve hours, he called a Council of War, and showed that within that time, all the French troops near at hand might be concentrated, and the attack renewed before the English were intrenched; and when De Ramsay who commanded the garrison, asked his advice about defending the city, he simply replied, "to your keeping I commend " the honour of France.
+As for me, I must pass the a night with God, and prepare myself for death."
+The day of battle had scarcely passed, when De Vaudreuil, who had no capacity for war, wrote to De Ramsay, at Quebec, not to wait for an assault, but, as soon as his provisions were exhausted, to hoist the white flag of surrender.

 On the 17th of September, De Ramsay capitulated.
+Montcalm died on the 14th of September, and was

-Montcalm died on the 14th of September, and was buried within the precincts of the Ursuline
+Montcalm died on the 14th of September, and was buried within the precincts of the Ursuline Convent.

-Convent.
 In 1835, His Excellency, General Lord Aylmer, Governor-in-Chief of Canada, caused a marble slab, having the following inscription: